Jones scores twice, Packers complete season sweep of Bears

 INJURIES

+“It just speaks to who he is, his toughness," Nagy said of Hicks.
+"He aggravated it a few times in the middle of the game and you’re never sure really what happens.
+But him to fight back like that and be back out there like a warrior with his team, we appreciate that.”

-Packers: CB Tramon Williams left in the first quarter and was being evaluated for a concussion.
+Packers: Williams left in the first quarter to be evaluated for a concussion.
 The 13-year veteran was cleared to return in the second quarter.

 UP NEXT